🔁Service

 Response Signing and Return: Before returning the response to the requestor, the servicers sign the response to ensure its authenticity and integrity.
 Once signed, the response is returned to the requestor, completing the relay lifecycle for the specific request.

-In Viper Network, ensuring a high Quality of Service (QoS) for relay services is paramount.
-To uphold this standard, the network leans heavily on the unique role of the Fisherman.
-This actor is instrumental in continuously evaluating and overseeing the performance of servicers throughout each session.
+Ensuring a high Quality of Service (QoS) for relay services is essential for the Viper Network, as it directly impacts the reliability and user experience.
+To maintain this standard, Viper leverages the role of the Fisherman, an actor dedicated to continuously evaluating and overseeing the performance of Servicers during each session.

-The downtime percentage is calculated as the ratio of unanswered relays to the total relays sent.
+Downtime percentage is calculated by measuring the ratio of unanswered relays to the total relays sent.

 scaledAvailabilityScore = 1 - (unansweredRelays / totalRelays)

-Latency: The Fisherman also evaluates the latency of the servicers.
-This is done by measuring the Round Trip Time (RTT), which represents the duration it takes for the Fisherman to receive a signed response from a servicer.
+The Fisherman measures Round Trip Time (RTT), which is the time it takes for the Fisherman to receive a signed response from a Servicer.

-Scores are calculated based on the ratio of the lowest average latency (fastest servicer of the lot in a session) to the average latency of each servicer.
+The latency score is calculated based on the ratio of the lowest average latency (fastest Servicer in the session) to the average latency of each Servicer.

-The score is clamped to be at most 1 to ensure consistency.
+This score is clamped to a maximum value of 1 to ensure consistency.

 score = lowestAverageLatency / averageLatency (clamped to 1 )

-The reliability score is calculated as the ratio of matched samples to total samples sent.
+Reliability score is calculated as the ratio of matched samples to the total samples sent:

 reliabilityScore = matchedSamples / totalSample